j i m v a l l a n c e . c o m > p r o j e c t s > b e r n a r d p u r d i e

 Brent Bradley: The word is that you played on the first three Beatles' albums and that Ringo did not play on any of them.
 Is that true?

-In 1812 he defeated Napoleon at Waterloo, one of the most famous military victories in history!
-However, some historians believe the Duke may have embellished his story to make his role at Waterloo appear even more significant than it was!
+However, some historians believe that Wellington may have embellished a few facts to make his role at Waterloo seem even more significant than it was!

 I mean, dude, you defeated Napoleon.
-Why not just leave it at that?
+Why not just leave it at that?!?

 Clue #1: Purdie says, "Brian Epstein called me and took me down to Capitol's 46th Street studio ...
 Epstein instigated everything that had to be done."